(Old Boyer Firm, Lewis F. Boyer Jr., Tangier Marine Transportation Inc.)

 In 1931, the Interstate Oil Transportation Company was approached by a man by the named Thornton Dayton Hooper.
-Who, at the time Thornton was supporting a family of five sons.
-And, had been seeking out new opportunities, at the behest of his wife.
+Who at the time, was supporting a family of five sons.
+And was seeking out new business opportunities, at the behest of his wife.
 After being injured in combat, during World War I. Which required that his foot to be amputated above the ankle.
-Thornton had been a schooner Captain, that enlisted in the American army during World War I. After the war, Thornton began working for S.C.
-Loveland Enterprises of Pennsville, New Jersey.
+Following the end of World War I, Thornton began working for S.C.
+Loveland Enterprises Incorporated of Pennsville, New Jersey.

 The refineries of Philadelphia had been established to handle product that was coming out of Oil City, Pennsylvania.
-Which was one of the first petroleum wells in world located in Western Pennsylvania.
+Which was one of the first petroleum wells in world, which was located in Western Pennsylvania.
 Philadelphia was the largest refining center until the second decade of the twentieth century.
-As the need for Petroleum products grew.
-Such as kerosene, heating oil, diesel fuel, lubricants and asphalt.
-However, the demand for gasoline forced the refineries to seek more crude oil, far beyond the capacity that railroads could provide.
+As the need for Petroleum products such as gasoline, kerosene, heating oil, diesel fuel, lubricants and asphalt grew.
+The demand for gasoline forced the refineries to seek more crude oil, far beyond the capacity that railroads could provide.

 In 1940, Thornton was brought into partial ownership of Interstate.
-Several managers at Interstate Oil Transport took portions of the ownership through the 1940's.
+Several managers at the Interstate Oil Transportation company took portions of the ownership throughout the 1940's.
 Thornton Hooper oversaw operations, and participated in ownership.
-Throughout the 1940's, the Interstate Oil Transportation Company serviced areas along the Delaware River, the local refineries, to terminals in the Schuylkill River.
-These served as distribution points for heating oil.
-This service area included Wilmington, Delaware.
+Throughout the 1940's the Interstate Oil Transportation Company serviced areas along the Delaware River, the local refineries, to terminals along the Schuylkill River that served as distribution points for heating oil, and included Wilmington, Delaware.
 The second operating area was in the Chesapeake Bay including Yorktown, Virginia; Baltimore, Annapolis; and Easton, Maryland.
-Service was provided in the Potomac River to Washington, D.C.
+Service was also provided along the Potomac River to Washington, D.C.

 Although it was untested Interstate installed the engine in the tug Mariner.
 At the time, the largest diesel engines ranged from 1,250 horsepower to 1,600 horsepower.
 The company added 110 volt, A/C current, to the tug.
 As well as moving the crew's quarters from the fore peak, to regular quarters on the main deck level.
 As well as fitting fire monitors on top of the tug's wheelhouses.

-In 1981, Interstate began to establish an arrangement with the Southern National Gas Company of Birmingham, Alabama.
+In 1981, the company established an arrangement with the Southern National Gas Company of Birmingham, Alabama.
 Which at the time had changed their name to the Southern Natural Resources Company.